jyellick/obc-docs/techspec.md

 Decentralization in this context means sharing state among all nodes in a network and making changes to it in lockstep.
 Equally, running distributed applications means running an application roughly at the same time on all validation nodes while coming to a consensus about the result immediately afterwards.
 Decentralization allows industry players to communicate and enter into contracts without the need to create custom specifications to interface their IT landscapes.

-####Digital Assets
-Digital assets are sets of numbers that represent actual value, tracked on a decentralized ledger.
-They are in effect numbers that hold bearer value like cash, thanks to decentralization and basic private/public key cryptography.
-They can be airline miles, fiat currency-backed units of account, securities, deeds, or of any other type.

 ####Logic
 Blockchain logic, often referred to as “smart contracts,” are self-executing agreements between parties that have all relevant covenants spelled out in code, settle automatically, and can be dependent upon future signatures or trigger events.
 In the Openchain project, we call this “chaincode” to help hold clarity between blockchain logic and the human-written contracts that they can sometimes represent.
 Blockchain logic is embodied in verifiable applications that enforce business rules between any parties or devices and can move real money, either by clearing transfers off-chain or settling digital assets on-chain.
 They can be used to co-ordinate devices in IoT or implement security derivatives with hard coded behavior; they can automate payments, effect conditional ownership change, or transfer permission to use a physical asset.

+####Digital Assets
+Digital assets are sets of numbers that represent actual value, tracked on a decentralized ledger.
+They are in effect numbers that hold bearer value like cash, thanks to decentralization and basic private/public key cryptography.
+They can be airline miles, fiat currency-backed units of account, securities, deeds, or any other type.

+####Private Transactions
+The identity and pattern of behavior of any party on a network must be impossible for unauthorized parties to ascertain by inspecting the ledger.

+####Confidentiality
+In addition to privacy, the chaincode and all other attributes of a transaction must be able to be set to confidential, rendering it inaccessible to anyone other than the stakeholders to that contract or transaction.
+This is done with a form of concensus wherein chaincode can stipulate the parties and validators allowed to see (decrypt), sign, and execute the chaincode of the contract and other attributes of the transaction.
+For example, a startup that creates 10 million shares of private stock for its ten shareholders can commit that to the ledger and stipulate that all (or some) of those then shareholders must sign off on any changes to the number of shares, additions/subtractions to the shareholder group, or transfers of shares between them.
+Only the shareholders and their respective validators execute the chaincode for this agreement, so no other parties on the network can read the code and discover the number of shares or the nature of the startup's shareholder arrangement.
+The reason this is still done on the blockchain under this method is that the chaincode and associated transactions, once executed and committed to the ledger, are immutable, because they are hashed and replicated to the entire network.
+Only the 10 shareholders know what the transactions are, and only they can perform any operations on the contract, but the integrity of the agreement, the output of the operations, and the record of transactions is maintained by all.

 ## Industry Use Cases